info-com/zenya-api-docs/source/objects.rst

 -------

-An overlay object provides a map from the eContext taxonomy to a client's own taxonomy, and/or a standard taxonomy overlay, for example, to the IAB taxonomy.
+An overlay object provides a map from the eContext taxonomy to a client's own taxonomy, and/or an industry standard taxonomy, like the IAB Content Taxonomy.
 Overlays are only available to select clients at this time.
-Please contact our `Overlay Team`_ for access to standard taxonomy overlays or for information about onboarding your own taxonomy overlay.
+Please contact our `Client Services Team`_ to learn more about the standard overlays we support, or commission a custom overlay.

-In general, the overlay object itself will contain a dictionary of eContext category ids that correspond to the categories dictionary, and then matching categories inside each subscribed taxonomy overlay.
+In general, the overlay object itself will contain a dictionary of eContext Category ids that correspond to the categories dictionary, and then matching categories inside each subscribed taxonomy overlay.

 For example, if a user is subscribed to the IAB taxonomy overlay, the output for